galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/preamble.md

 > <comment-title>JupyterLab Notebook version</comment-title>
 > It is important that you check the version of JupyterLab Notebook tool that you run - do so by clicking on {% icon tool-versions %} Versions button.
-> To date, the newest version is **1.0.1** - the conda installation is much quicker in this version, but if you encounter any issues, then switch to version **1.0.0** and it should solve your problems (despite longer installation).
+> To date, the newest version is **1.0.1** - the conda installation is much quicker in this version, but you may encounter some issues after switching kernel.
+Don't worry - if this happens, we will explain an alternative way of installation (takes a while though) in the relevant part of the tutorial.
+> If you use notebook version **1.0.0**, the conda installation is longer, but after it's done - the libraries should work fine even after switching kernel.
 {: .comment}

 Welcome to JupyterLab!